dustinisgod/EqEmu-Projects/Lua/README.md

 mend.lua – Uses the monk's Mend ability whenever it's available, helping you train it efficiently.

 feign.lua – Repeatedly uses Feign Death on your monk as soon as it’s available to maximize skill training.

+navlook.lua - run this while moving your characters through a dungeon or what not. helps them get up and down ladders and other up and down facing obstacles.
+This is a work in progress.